WGL (AM): History

 WGL received permission to move to 1250 kHz in 1946.
 On September 24, 1947, the station's power was increased from 250 to 1,000 watts.
 Subsequently, it was purchased by the Fort Wayne News-Sentinel.
 The call letters of WGL were reinterpreted as "Wayne's Great Lady", referring to Helene Foelliger, who had markedly improved circulation of the News-Sentinel since becoming publisher less than a decade earlier, when she became the youngest, as well as one of the first female, publishers of a major newspaper.
-William Kunkle, publisher of the morning Journal-Gazette, followed by establishing WKJG (William Kunkle Journal-Gazette) in 1947, but while WKJG established a television station in 1953, WGL had no television license.
+William Kunkle, publisher of the morning Journal-Gazette, followed by establishing WKJG (William Kunkle Journal-Gazette) in 1947, but while WKJG established a television station (WKJG-TV) in 1953, WGL had no television license.

 WGL is known for being the first station in Fort Wayne to carry a talk format and one of the initial stations to carry The Rush Limbaugh Show, which moved to WOWO in 1996.
-In February 1998, WGL changed its format to sports; most of its programming came from "One-On-One Sports" (now "Sporting News Radio.")
+In February 1998, WGL changed its format to sports; most of its programming came from One on One Sports.
 As a result, they dropped G. Gordon Liddy, Tom Leykis, Art Bell, and local host Rusty Humphries.
 Between September 1998 and August 2000, WGL aired ESPN Radio, claiming it from rival WOWO.
 By August 2000, ESPN's affiliation moved to rival WONO, WOWO's sister station.
 At this point, the format returned to talk, featuring the programs of such hosts as Liddy, Bill O'Reilly, and Jim Rome.
 Several years later, the format switched to sports talk under the Fox Sports 1250 banner, with the notable exception of Dave Macy's morning program, which covered news, politics, and culture as well as sports.

 WGL was sold (along with the other Kovas Communications stations) to Travis Broadcasting Corp. in December 2001, for $7.5 million.
 WGL was purchased, along with its sister stations by Summit City Radio Group in July 2004.
 Currently, it broadcasts adult standards, having picked up the format in 2003.
 WGL aired the syndicated Adult Standards (America's Best Music) format from Dial Global until April 2007, when the station went to a standards/soft AC hybrid with a combination of local DJs and local automation.
 The station soon returned to airing the Dial Global format with a local morning show.

 Weekday programming on The River consisted of Dial Global's America's Best Music format from midnight to noon and then from 6 p.m. to midnight, Dave Ramsey from noon to 3 p.m., and local talk host Pat White from 3 to 6 p.m.